 Non-bank entities, businesses, and fintech companies that provide BaaS have the most responsible role in this game.
 Apart from benefits, they may also face challenges to investing in a new solution, as it could be with any other type of product development.
 Not to fail their idea, they need to build a workable risk management strategy.
 But despite risks, they can still gain a lot of strengths.

-• Client recognition.
+- Client recognition.
 Yes, it is not easy for a customer to entrust their financial data to a third-party business they have never heard about.
-By connecting with established bank institutions, BaaS providers make use of the bank’s reputation in the eyes of a customer and quickly earn their trust.
+By connecting with established bank institutions, BaaS providers make use of the bank’s reputation in the eyes of a customers and quickly earn their trust.

 BaaS Challenges